PINY: Institute of New York: Michelle Fairchild

-Tasha - Appearance
+Tasha

-Tasha has moderate vermilion hair and luminous vivid amber eyes.
+Tasha is a student with moderate vermilion hair and luminous vivid amber eyes.

 Like the rest of the female main characters, Tasha is usually seen wearing two different outfits in the series.

 Her most common outfit would be a luminous vivid amber dress with black and luminous vivid amber striped skirt underneath a green and white jacket.
 She wears very pale amber leggings.
 On her feet is a pair of luminous vivid amber mid-heel boots with deep amber heels, quarter, and laces.
 Her hair would be styled into an afro with bangs.
 On her head, she would wear a vivid spring green and pale, light grayish spring green colors headband with a pale amber wing decoration at each ends.

 Her second outfit would be a light brilliant amber jacket underneath a pale amber blouse.
 She wears a moderate sea green skirt with white stripes and a dark amber belt.
 On her feet would be a pair of brilliant amber mid-heel boots with dark amber heels, welt, and laces, white toe cap, and moderate spring green tongue.
 The boots have a green with black and luminous vivid amber in the inside star on each sides.
 Her hair would be styled into dreadlocks with bangs.
 On her head, she would also wears the same vivid spring green and pale, light grayish spring green colors headband but with the star decoration at each ends instead of wings.